rgopika2715/SCT_DS_01/README.md

 📌 Project Overview

 This project visualizes the population distribution of India by age groups (2022) using a colorful bar chart.
-The goal is to understand how population is distributed across different age categories.
+The goal is to understand how population is distributed across different age categories..

 🎯 Objective